Punta del Este ePrix

 The Punta del Este ePrix was an annual race of the single-seater, electrically powered Formula E championship, held in Punta del Este, Uruguay.
 It was first raced in the 2014–15 season.

 Circuit

+The original track layout used in the 2014 Punta del Este ePrix.

 The Punta del Este ePrix was held on the Punta del Este Street Circuit.
 It ran along Punta del Este's harbour and was based on a former TC2000 circuit.
 The track was 2.785 km in length and featured 20 turns.